LudvigFaergemann/aml-project/README.md

 git clone <PASTE_THE_URL_HERE>
 5. Navigate into the project folder: cd <type folder name here>
-Note that .ipynb files can be tricky to manage, but nbstripout makes sure output i omitted making it almost hasle free!
+Note that .ipynb files can be tricky to manage, but nbstripout makes sure output i omitted making it seemingly hassle free!